Ben Saunders (professor)

-Ben Saunders is a British-born academic and in 2011, founder of the first ever in the world Undergraduate Minor in Comics Studies at the University of Oregon in Eugene, Oregon.
+Ben Saunders is a British-born academic and founder of the world's first Undergraduate Minor in Comics and Cartoon Studies at the University of Oregon in Eugene, Oregon.
 He holds a PhD in English Literature from Duke University, a Masters in Philosophy in English Renaissance Literature from University of Cambridge and a Bachelor of the Arts degree with First Class Honors from the University of East Anglia.